 to recharge them.
 More by trained instinct than anything else, Rapier

-blindfired an advanced missile, and caught it directly between the
+blindfired a missile, and caught it directly between the

 engines.
 It blew in a spectacular fireball as Rapier's shields registered

 the impact of some of the debris.

 "Any ship, this is Cyclone, we are taking missile hits, please

 assist!"
 Stryker looped the surprisingly responsive freighter around